 An important point regarding a 3kW system using a string inverter is that it is not best practice to have split arrays. typically we like to see a minimum of 7 panels in each string as this creates enough voltage to run the inverter properly.
 If you give our team a call, we can run through the pros and cons of a split system, match you up with a good quality dual input inverter and try to convince you to buy an extra two panels (we will give you a good price, I promise), so that you have a highly efficient system that works really well in all light conditions.

-With Solarmax recently disappearing, along with a long list of smaller manufacturers, it is critically important that you stick to the main brands when choosing an inverter.
-This will ensure adequate support post sale in the event that you need to claim on the warranty.
+With Solarmax disappearing, along with a long list of smaller manufacturers, it is critically important that you stick to the main brands when choosing an inverter.
+This will ensure adequate support post-sale in the event that you need to claim on the warranty.

-The two main European 3kW Inverters are the Fronius and the SMA Sunny Boy 3kW.
-Both of these options come with a 5-year warranty as standard, and you can extend it to 10 years if you register the inverter online with the manufacturer, which you should definitely do once the system is installed.
+The main European 3kW Inverter is the SMA Sunny Boy 3kW.
+This inverter comes with a 5-year warranty as standard, and you can extend it to 10 years if you register the inverter online with the manufacturer, which you should definitely do once the system is installed.

 3kW SMA Sunny Boy Inverter